 “It’s still on the sonar, but… it’s sinking, sir.”

 Steven closes his eyes for a moment, feeling a rare and treasured moment of… relief?
 Hope?
 He can’t tell.
 “Thank you, Drake.
 Stand by and keep watch on it.”

 The shaking stops, and he looks up to see Groudon has finished its victory dance, or whatever that was, and begun walking forward again, unchallenged.

 Steven looks around at his fellow trainers, injured and exhausted by heatstroke and the occasional bone crushing waves.
-Gym Leaders, Elites, even a few fellow Champions from around the islands are here, interspersed with some random rangers and trainers who were nearby and wanted to help… and of course, the renegades.
+Gym Leaders, Elites, even a few fellow Champions from around the islands are here, interspersed with some random rangers and trainers who wanted to help… and of course, the renegades.

 A moment later the Legendary Eon Duo flies down to hover overhead, a familiar pair of trainers on their back.
 He’s not sure where the crazy teenagers found them, or how they caught them, but he’s glad they’re here.

 “Alright, folks.
 Easy part’s over.
 I’ve just heard that Kyogre is sinking, its allies driven off or dead, which means we need to take on the big guy now.”

 Matsubusa stirs.
 “Are we certain?
 If it still lives…”

 “Confirming that might take hours.
 Point is it looks to be out of the fight.”